wagyu298/CoreDataContextManager/README.md

 @end
 ```

-You should pass a model file name prefix to `initWithDatabaseName:`.
+You should pass a model file name prefix to the constructor method `[[CoreDataContext alloc] initWithDatabaseName:]`.

-If you create `MyDatabase.xcdatamodeld`, call with `initWithDatabaseName:@"MyDatabase"`.
+If you create the model file that named `MyDatabase.xcdatamodeld`, call the method like `[context initWithDatabaseName:@"MyDatabase"]`.

 ## Features